 Judgments and other documents regarding each case, such as indictments, minutes and orders, are available on:

 The ICTY was established by the Statute of the International Criminal Tribunal for the Former Yugoslavia (1993).
+The ICTY closed on 31 December 2017.

-Judgments are available:
+Judgments are available on:

 The Special Tribunal for Lebanon was established by the 2007 Agreement between the United Nations and the Lebanese Republic on the establishment of a Special Tribunal for Lebanon.
 The mandate of the Special Tribunal for Lebanon is to prosecute persons responsible for the attack of 14 February 2005 resulting in the death of former Prime Minister Rafiq Hariri and in the death or injury of other persons.